tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 I ignored it.

 I didn't go to the candle-lit vigil.
-Because my friend’s were still *alive*.
+Because my friends were still *alive*.

 I had been so ignorant, choosing to wear rose-tinted glasses